GeometryDash-Lightsync/.github/profile/README.md

 Geometry Dash Lightsync is a Fangame and GDPS (Geometry Dash Private Server) created by [Izumi (Chumiu)](https://github.com/Chumiu) with a design based on the launcher [Nexkit](https://github.com/Al3sKa/NexKit) created by [Al3sKa](https://github.com/Al3sKa)

-Our purpose is creating an unique version of Geometry Dash, adding new features and also, its own version of the story of the game (lore)
+The purpose of Lightsync is to bring a new interface, design, features, cosmetics (and more) to Geometry Dash, to give a more casual, fun and relaxed vibe to the game.
+Even adding unique content and in some cases, unrelated to the traditional Geometry Dash.

 ## Notable features 💫